Immigration scam targets migrants

 - If you have any doubts about someone who says they are from a government department, contact the department directly.
 Don’t use any phone numbers, email addresses or websites provided by the caller – find them through an independent source such as a phone book or online search

 - Never send any money via wire transfer or any other means to anyone you do not know or trust.

 - Never give your personal information, bank account or credit card details over the phone unless you are sure you are speaking with a trusted source and you understand why the person is calling you.
 If you think you have provided your details to a scammer, contact your bank or financial institution immediately.

 - Be aware of DIBP fees and charges and make sure you know why you have been asked to pay more.
 You can check DIBP’s fees and charges at: http://www.border.gov.au/Trav/Visa/Fees

 - Know your visa status and entitlements.
 The DIBP may not have any need to contact you so if you receive a call from someone claiming to represent the DIBP and you are concerned, do not provide your personal information and end the call.

 You can report immigration fraud matters to the Department of Immigration and Border Protection through their Immigration Dob-In Service.

-You can report scams to the ACCC via the Scamwatch Report a scam page or by calling 1300 795 995.
+You can report scams to the ACCC via the Scamwatch Report a scam page.